nairadithya/website/src/content/garden/designs/index.md

 ---
 title: Designs
-description: Screenshots of all the various iterations of this website
+description: All iterations of this site
 ---

 # Prototype Design